BaldPulse/classMaterials/README.md

 ## Contributing

-TODO: Leave the steps below if you want others to contribute to your project.
+TODO: Leave the steps below if you want others outside your team to contribute to your project.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`